A generic framework of adiabatic approximation for evolutions with focusing nonlinearity: Two Key Lemmas

-If $\sigma$ is the moduli of $u$, then $\E(\sigma)$ is the effective energy of the latter.
-This suggests that the effective dynamics governing the motion of the moduli $\sigma_t$ of a flow near $M$ is given by
+Recall $\E:\Si\to \Rb$ is the pull-back of the energy functional $E$ by $f$.
+If $\s$ is the moduli of $u$, then $\E(\s)$ is the effective energy of the latter.
+Hence, if $u_t$ can be decomposed as \eqref{2.5.3}, then heuristically, one expects the effective dynamics governing the motion of the moduli $\si=\s_t$ to be

-In particular, the type of \eqref{eff} (i.e. dissipative or conservative) agrees with that of \eqref{1}.
-In Sections 3-4, we justify \eqref{eff} can indeed be used to approximate the full evolution $u_t$ under \eqref{1} starting near $M$, uniformly up to some large time.
-The argument is based on the following lemma.
+In particular, the energy property of \eqref{eff} (i.e. dissipative or conservative) agrees with that of \eqref{1}.

+In the next lemma, we justify the heuristic choice of \eqref{eff} as the effective dynamics for a full flow $u_t$ solving \eqref{1}, \textit{assuming} $u_t$ stays uniformly close to $M$.
+We drop this assumption in the next two sections, and we will show it suffices to have $u_t$ near $M$ only at $t=0$ for the approximation \eqref{eff} to be valid globally in the gradient flow case, and up to some large time in the Hamiltonian case.